na-na-hi/renget/archive/pcrgjpstartguide.md

 A - Only iOS users can do this, but it can be found in Menu > Profile > App Icon

-Q - **I missed this important unit's banner, will it come back** A - A unit will have a re-run 6 months after its release.
+Q - **I missed this important unit's banner, will it come back** A - A limited unit will have a re-run 6 months after its release.
 Afterwards, they generally come back once a year, near their original release window.
+Permanents do not receive re-runs.

 Q -  **When is the next Prifes?**
 A - Who the fuck knows.
 We usually get one at the end of the month in Feb (Anniversary) and August (Half Anniversary) guaranteed.
 Other than that, could be any time.